 Since our work on quadrics can not easily be extended to more complex primitives (cubics, quartics, ...), an orthogonal research direction is to consider the (certified) approximation of complex shapes by lower-degree objects, with the idea that a simple, intermediate representation has great potential for dealing with curved objects.
-We have worked in this direction by studying the approximation of smooth curves by tangent continuous conic splines [24].
-In particular, we have given tight bounds on the complexity of the approximation by a parabolic or conic spline with respect to the Hausdorff metric, as a function of the Euclidean and affine curvatures of the approximated curve.
-We have also presented a simple algorithm for computing an optimal parabolic or conic spline approximation of a restricted class of curves.
+We previously worked in this direction by studying the approximation of smooth curves by tangent continuous conic splines, giving tight bounds on the complexity of the approximation by a conic spline with respect to the Hausdorff metric [56].
+This year, we have started working on extensions of this result with a view to better grasp the complexity of the approximation, study the complexity of approximation by other types of primitives (conic biarcs for instance) and bound the time complexity of algorithms computing optimal approximants.

 We also started working on the problem of geometric computing with algebraic tools.
 Our goal is two-fold.
 First, we want to make state-of-the-art algebraic software more accessible to the computational geometry community, in particular, through the computational geometric library CGAL.
 Second, our goal is to demonstrate to which extent such state-of-the-art certified algebraic root-finding systems can be used in geometric algorithms to obtain certified constructions involving curved objects without hindering performance.
 For that purpose, we focus on the problem of computing arrangements of algebraic curves in two dimensions.
-We already have some results in these two directions.
-In particular, we have presented a preliminary version of a univariate algebraic kernel for CGAL at the International Workshop on Robust Shape Operations Organized in Sophia-Antipolis in September 2007.
+We have presented some results in these two directions at the 24th European Workshop on Computational Geometry (EuroCG'08) [28] and L. Penaranda should submit in 2008 a CGAL package which is a model of the Univariate Algebraic Kernel concept for algebraic computations (see section Software).